WFRT/verif/README.rst

 **Mac OSX**

-Install python, numpy, scipy, and matplotlib, then install verif as follows:
+Install python, numpy, scipy, and matplotlib, then install verif by executing the following inside the extracted folder:

 .. code-block:: bash